samaelpola/super_markit/README.md

 To run this application, you must have docker installed on your machine

 To test the connection with google you need to provide me with your email address so that I can add it to the test accounts

+#

-### Test credit card
+## Test credit card

 use any combination of three digits for the cvc and for the expiry date use a date that has not yet passed

 #### payment success

 ```
 4242 4242 4242 4242
 ```

 #### payment fail

 ```
 4000 0000 0000 9995
 ```

+#

+## Getting Started

 ### Launch app